LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/DerivedDataTypes/Arrays/Multidimensional.md

 ## Multidimensional arrays
 C++ enables you to declare multidimensional arrays by indicating the number of elements you want to reserve in each dimension.

-We can also define three-dimensional or larger arrays.
-In C++, there is no limit, except the limit of the memory space, on the dimension of arrays.
-Following is the general definition of an array. n-dimensional array: A collection of a fixed number of components arranged in n dimensions (n >= 1).
+In C++ has no limit, except the limit of the memory space, on the dimension of arrays.

+Following is the general definition of an array.

+n-dimensional array: A collection of a fixed number of components arranged in n dimensions (n >= 1).

-The general syntax for declaring an n-dimensional array is: dataType arrayName[intExp1][intExp2] ... [intExpn];
+The general syntax for declaring an n-dimensional array is:

+  dataType arrayName[intExp1][intExp2] ... [intExpn];

 where intExp1, intExp2, . . ., and intExpn are constant expressions yielding positive integer values.

-The syntax to access a component of an n-dimensional array is: arrayName[indexExp1][indexExp2] ... [indexExpn]
+The syntax to access a component of an n-dimensional array is:

+  arrayName[indexExp1][indexExp2] ... [indexExpn]

 where indexExp1, indexExp2, . . ., and indexExpn are expressions yielding nonnegative integer values. indexExpi gives the position of the array component in the ith dimension.